SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 ### Packages

-Packages are a combination of plugins, blueprints or both.
-Blueprints can be installed, while plugins can extend an existing application.
+Packages are combinations of plugins and blueprints which can be packed together in a single package and can be deployed to the platform.
 Packages offer better shareability and reusability of UI features across the different applications.
 UI features can now be developed as packages and added to an application without coding knowledge.
 You can develop two types of applications:

 - [**Plugins**](#application-plugins) can be used to extend existing applications without the need of re-building the application.
 - **Blueprints** are combinations of multiple UI functionalities which can be hosted by the platform and can be used to create a new application from scratch.

-Packages are combinations of plugins and blueprints which can be packed together in a single package and can be deployed to the platform.
-They are located in the **Packages** tab in the **All applications** page.
+Packages can be located in the **Packages** tab in the **All applications** page.

 <img src="/images/users-guide/Administration/admin-application-packages.png" alt="Packages view">